SoftwareAG/iot-cumulocity-advanced-asset-widget/README.md

 	</c8y-data-grid>
 > The name of the c8y-column needs to match the value of the name attribute of the column you want to customize.

 Or you can change the columns behavior and style by creating **your own cell renderer components**.
 Just create a new component and add that to the column configuration in *getDefaultColumns* by using the *cellRendererComponent* property.
-Make sure to add the render component as entry component in the *advanced-assets-widget.module.ts*.
+Make sure to add your new render component to the entryComponents and declarations arrays in the *advanced-assets-widget.module.ts*.

+**Custom Filter**
+Will be added soon.

 ------------------------------
 These tools are provided as-is and without warranty or support.
 They do not constitute part of the Software AG product suite.
 Users are free to use, fork and modify them, subject to the license agreement.
 While Software AG welcomes contributions, we cannot guarantee to include every contribution in the master project.